VikSil/CS50Web/README.md

 # CS50 WEB PROGRAMMING WITH PYTHON AND JAVASCRIPT

 >This repository contains all submissions to Harvard's open course ["CS50 Web Programming with Python and JavaScript"](https://cs50.harvard.edu/web/2020/).
 This document lists all problem sets submitted as part of the course.
+The Final Project is stored in a separate repo [here](https://github.com/VikSil/Statistics101).
 All video submissions can be found [here](https://youtube.com/playlist?list=PLWOGMQeCra7LaScibYFzl59-Qu6ClBA5y&feature=shared)

 ## Problem Set 0 - Search